Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Methods

 \subsection{Metrics with Intervention Experiments}

-Next, we turn our attention to attribution maps (saliency maps), which is a very popular line of research in explanation but also controversial in that many of the algorithms have shown to be unreliable~\cite{adebayo2018sanity}.
-A main issue underlying is was that earlier evaluation methodologies based only on localization were not necessarily correlated to the network classification.
-A recent approach is to \textit{causally} evaluate a given local explanation by perturbing the input features (according to a provided attribution map) and observing its influence over the output. \cite{samek2016evaluating} introduced \textit{MoRF} and LeRF metrics in which the patches of image pixels are first ordered based on the attribution map values.
-Then, the most relevant patches (in MoRF) and least relevant patches (in LeRF) are gradually replaced by random noise sampled from a uniform distribution.
-Then, the perturbed images are passed through the model and their classification confidences are obtained.
-Similarly, \cite{2018RISE} proposed the \textit{deletion} and \textit{insertion} metrics with the main difference in that during the perturbation, the substitute patches of pixels are sampled from a baseline image, e.g., a highly-blurred version of the image, rather than random noise.
-This way, sharp edges/boundaries are not introduced in the evaluation images, keeping them closer to the natural image distribution that the given model is trained on.
+Next, we turn our attention to attribution maps (saliency maps), which is a very popular line of research in explanation but also controversial in that many of the algorithms have been shown to be unreliable~\cite{adebayo2018sanity}, mainly because earlier evaluation methodologies based only on localization were not necessarily correlated to the network classification.
+A better approach to evaluate the attribution map is via perturbing the input according to the map and evaluating the change in network prediction. \cite{samek2016evaluating} introduced \textit{MoRF} and \textit{LeRF} metrics in which the patches of image pixels are first ordered based on the attribution map values.
+Then, the most relevant features (MoRF) and least relevant features (LeRF) are gradually replaced by random noise sampled from a uniform distribution.
+Finally, the perturbed images are passed through the model and their classification confidences are obtained.
+Similarly, \cite{2018RISE} proposed the \textit{deletion} and \textit{insertion} metrics with the main difference being that during the perturbation, the substitute patches of pixels are sampled from a baseline image, e.g., a highly-blurred version of the image, rather than random noise.
+This way, sharp edges/boundaries are not introduced in the evaluation images, keeping them closer to the natural image distribution that the network is trained on.

 One can use the area under the curve (AUC) from the MoRF/deletion and LeRF/insertion curves as metrics reflecting the effectiveness of the explanation method in finding salient regions (Fig.~\ref{fig:ins_del}).
 In this paper we focus on the insertion metric, where a high insertion score indicates a sharp increase in the output confidence after the insertion of the most salient regions into the baseline image.
-Note, these evaluation schemes can be done automatically and do not require human-defined labels/bounding boxes \cite{zhang16excitationBP}, making large-scale quantitative evaluations easier.
-Formally, given an input image $I$, a baseline image $\tilde{I}$, classifier $f$, a target explanation class $c$, and an attribution map $M$ with elements in $[0,1]$, we can define the insertion metric as,
+Note that these evaluation schemes can be done automatically and do not require human-defined labels/bounding boxes \cite{zhang16excitationBP}, which makes large-scale quantitative evaluations easier.
+Formally, given an input image $I$, a baseline image $\tilde{I}$, classifier $f$, a target explanation class $c$, and an attribution map $M$ with elements in $[0,1]$, we can define the insertion metric as, {